crate/cloud-reference/docs/overview.rst

 The export tab allows users to download specific tables/views.
-When you first visit the Export tab, you can specify the name of a table/view, format (CSV, Parquet, JSON) and compression in which you'd like to export your data.
+When you first visit the Export tab, you can specify the name of a table/view, format (CSV, JSON) and compression with which you'd like to export your data.

 .. image:: _assets/img/cluster-export.png
    :alt: Cloud Console cluster export tab